San Pedro Volcano (Volcan San Pedro) across Lake Atitlan (Lago de Atitlan) in Guatemalan highlands

 All hotel rooms and tents on this trip are based on twin sharing.
 For solo travellers looking for their own space, an optional private room and tent can be booked for the entirety of the trip (subject to availability).
 See Optional Extras for prices.

-In general this trip is easy-going and manageable by anyone with an average level of fitness who is capable of hiking, cycling or kayaking for 3-4 hours each day with plenty of rest stops.
-The exception to this comes on Day 3 and Day 4, when you'll be hiking up Acatenango: you will need to find some extra determination on these days to reach the summit.
+In general, the duration of physical activities will be 3-4 hours each day, with plenty of rest stops.
+The exception to is on Day 3 and Day 4, when you'll be hiking up Acatenango: you will need to find some extra determination on these days to reach the summit, as this is a challenging climb.
 You've got 1200m of elevation up and down to get through across the two days, and you'll be reaching a maximum altitude of 3976m.
 Physical exertion at these altitudes can feel much more difficult, especially if ascending too quickly.
 Your guides will set an appropriate pace and help each individual to complete the treks safely.

 What if i need to skip an activity?